Zipcore/SM-OpenTimer/README.md

 - Move that into your server's maps folder.
 Potentially put it in your fast-dl. ;)

 **Features:**
-- Timer with semi-working records.
+- Timer with records and semi-working playback (not fully implemented.).
 - Times saved with SQLite.
-- Toggle HUD elements.
+- Toggle HUD elements, change FOV, etc.
-- Zone building (Starting/Ending/Block Zones)
+- Zone building (Starting-Ending/Block/Freestyle/Bonus1-2 Zones)
-- Practising
+- Practising (not fully implemented.)
 - Simple map voting.
 - Chat processing.
 (Custom colors for chat.)